nordic-institute/REST-adapter-service/README.md

 # in the directory where the Dockerfile is located
 docker build -t rest-adapter-service .
 ```
-Optionally you can pass ```--build-arg PROPS_DIR=./customProperties``` to use custom proeprties directory including the configuration for Provider and Consumer Gateways.
+Optionally you can pass ```--build-arg PROPS_DIR=./customProperties``` to use custom properties directory including the configuration for Provider and Consumer Gateways.
 ```shell
 docker build -t rest-adapter-service --build-arg PROPS_DIR=./customProperties .
 ```